 Inter-school sport activities

 Participation in activities beyond the classroom is an important part of the school experience.
 Student athletes, coaches and community volunteers dedicate themselves to athletic practice, play and competition throughout the year and is a part of the culture of each school.
-Inter-school athletics for students in Grades 7-12 will resume in accordance with direction from the Ministry of Education and guidance from Hastings Prince Edward Public Health beginning the week of September 27, 2021.
 Please refer to the Guidelines for the Safe Participation in Inter-school Athletic Activities for more information.

 All guidelines must be followed to ensure the safety of student athletes, employees, and the community.
 Changes to this document may occur as the result of public health direction.